 meet our executive staff

-Kayla Pekkala* (she/her; Social Media & e-Commerce Manager, Chicago, IL) grew up near Portland, Oregon and started attending camp at age 11.
+Kayla Pekkala (she/her; Social Media & e-Commerce Manager, Chicago, IL) grew up near Portland, Oregon and started attending camp at age 11.
 Each year she would count down the days until it started (to be honest that hasn’t changed at all: she still counts down the days until ‘Camp’ Camp, but like who doesn’t do that?!) attending as a camper, then a counselor-in-training, and ending as a counselor until she started college.
 Since graduating with her Bachelor of Fine Arts from The Art Institute of Portland, Kayla has spent the last 15 years in the design, marketing, social media, and e-commerce fields.
 She’s designed and developed toys & games that have been in several stores you’ve probably heard of, including Target, Costco, and Five Below, to name a few.
 Presently, she’s the owner and designer of Tiny Werewolves, a stationery and custom art business.
 However, as the years moved forward, Kayla has always felt there was something missing: the campfires and s’mores, the friendship bracelets, the late-late-late-night laughs, feeling like you just belong somewhere… and then after nearly two decades she (finally!) discovered ‘Camp’ Camp, attending as a Camper during Camp’s 2023 season.
 Once Kayla arrived, in true extrovert fashion, she wasted no time getting to know fellow Campers, both new and returning, and knew immediately she wanted to be more involved!
-She is very excited to bring her vast creative background, knowledge, and experience to Camp’s Executive Staff with great hopes that her fresh perspectives and ideas will help ‘Camp’ Camp continue to grow and thrive in the years to come.
+She’s very excited to bring her vast creative background, knowledge, and experience to Camp’s Executive Staff for the second year in a row with great hopes that her fresh perspectives and ideas will help ‘Camp’ Camp continue to grow and thrive in the years to come.
 Back home in Chicago, where Kayla lives with her wife (whom you’ll never see at Camp, as it’s just not her thing) and their two adopted scruffy pups, Tater Tot (“Tate”) and Casserole (“Cassie”), she is known as the ‘mom friend’, as she’s always prepared for everything with the schedule and snacks in hand.
 She also gives great pep talks if you’re in need of some good vibes!

 Richard Harmer (he/him; Transportation Manager, Sainte-Julienne, QC) currently teaches English and Business Communication in his adopted province of Quebec.
 A California native, he fell in love with the camp experience when he was 10 and attended Camp Bluff Lake in the mountains of Southern California.
 In order to go to subsequent YMCA camps, he sold candied peanuts door to door.
 He also attended religious-oriented camps where he performed in Joseph and the Amazing Technicolor Dreamcoat.
 As soon as he found out about ‘Camp’ Camp in 2012, he couldn’t wait to attend.
 He first attended Camp as a Camper in 2013, then joined the Staff as a Driver when he next attended Camp in 2015.
 Richard continued as a Driver until 2019 when he first assumed his current role of Transportation Manager, tackling the tricky logistics around getting all Campers & Staff safely to and from Camp from the Portland’s airport and bus/train stations.
 When not huddled over his computer at Camp figuring out which Camper needs to be on which van, he enjoys making tie-die shirts each year, as well as attending cooking classes and meditation sessions.
 Sometimes called “Daddy Richard,” “Banana Richard” (don’t ask), or even “Sh!t Richard” (you can ask about that one), you’ll surely get to know him at least a little bit at Camp.